Early Years Nursery Policies

 Create an environment of mutual respect and tolerance.

-Help children understand that discriminatory behavior and remarks are unacceptable
+Help children understand that discriminatory behaviour and remarks are unacceptable

 Ensure that the curriculum offered is inclusive of children with special needs and children with disabilities.